Why the financial industry would lose billions, per year

 Lobbyists are unethical, educated, knowledgeable, persuasive economists, actuaries and policy experts who are well paid to use devious means to convince politicians that certain legislation would benefit all Canadians, not just their employer.
 They usually represent an industry or company.
 Busy politicians have little time to investigate all issues so they rely on lobbyists to “educate” them.

-Politicians “drank the Kool-Aid”, thereby defying all principles of democracy.
-All MPs now refuse to even acknowledge the CPP’s $500 billion surplus, even though it could lead to considerable improvements in the lives of 99% of Canadians, and bring roughly $77 million to the constituents in their riding.
+Politicians “drank the Kool-Aid” and defied all principles of democracy.
+All MPs now refuse to even acknowledge the CPP’s $500 billion surplus, even though it could lead to considerable improvements in the lives of 99% of Canadians, and bring roughly $10,000 to each of their constituents.

 Conversely, individual citizens, poverty activists or citizen groups rarely meet with ministers.
 When I met three of my four MPs, they all agreed to pass my findings on the CPP’s surplus to their party’s Finance critic.
 Nothing more happened.